Women's basketball

 Initial jump at the match for the 3rd place in the FIBA Under-18 Women's Americas Championship Buenos Aires 2022 between Argentina and Brazil.

 Women's basketball is the team sport of basketball played by women.
-It was first played in 1892, one year after men's basketball, at Smith College in Massachusetts.
+It was first played in 1892, one year after men's basketball, at Smith College in the Smith Alumnae Gymnasium in Massachusetts.
 It spread across the United States, in large parts via women's college competitions, and has since spread globally.
 As of 2020, basketball is one of the most popular and fastest growing sports in the world.

 There are multiple professional leagues and tournaments for professional women basketball players.
 The main North American league is the WNBA.
 The FIBA Women's Basketball World Cup and Women's Olympic Basketball Tournament feature top national teams from continental championships.
 In the US, the NCAA Women's Division I Basketball Championship is also popular.
 The strongest European women's basketball clubs participate in the EuroLeague Women.